2 Days in Salzburg: Explore the Old Town and Have a Day Trip

 View from Kapuzinerberg and Franziskischlössl

-For everything that you need to know about Hettwer Bastion, please check my post about KapuzinerbergVisiting Kapuzinerberg: Best Views of Old Town Salzburg
+For everything that you need to know about Hettwer Bastion, please check my guide to Kapuzinerberg.

 While the view of Old Town Salzburg from Hettwer Bastion can be spectacular during the sunrise, it’s only highly recommended if the weather is sunny and not too chilly.
+So, before you head up there, don’t forget to check the weather forecast the night before your first day.

 Another thing: if you’re planning to catch the sunrise from Hettwer Bastion in Salzburg, you’ll need to think about breakfast.

+The sun can rise as early as 5 am, so you might miss the hotel’s complimentary breakfast if you leave early.
 For you to still have the complimentary breakfast, consider arranging with your hotel to have breakfast served earlier or packed to go.

 If you’d like, you can enjoy your breakfast at Hettwer Bastion or another location of your choice.